 Getting started

-Run the python package as a CLI command using uv
+Run the Python package as a CLI command using uv:

-or as a docker container:
+Or, run as a Docker container:

 Cursor

-example mcp.json
+Example mcp.json

-Add an instruction to your .cursor/rules
+Add an instruction to your .cursor/rules to use automatically:

 Hosted Server